Submit our quick form and get quotes now!

 Sandblasting itself isn’t as widely used in small-scale projects.
 This is because the process is labour-intensive and messy, and your home will need to be properly prepared.
-However, sandblasting is great if you’re working on a floor renovation project, as it has the ability to profile a floor.
-Another major pro is sandblasting’s ability to remove unwanted rust, paint or stains unlike most other methods out in the wide world of renovations.
+However, sandblasting is great if you’re working on a floor renovation project, as it can profile a floor.
+Another major pro is sandblasting’s ability to remove unwanted rust, paint or stains, unlike most other methods out in the wide world of renovations.
 It works extremely quickly and is therefore excellent in situations where things need to be dealt with ASAP.

-When it comes to traditional sandblasting, the cons outweigh the pros.
+When it comes to conventional sandblasting, the cons outweigh the pros.
 Sandblasting should not be used for small or delicate jobs, as the process is fairly rough and thus, can easily damage surfaces.
-Traditional sandblasting has been widely criticized for containing the property silica.
+Traditional sandblasting has been widely criticized for containing the property of silica.
 Any extended exposure to this substance is considered a serious health danger and can lead to lung problems as well as disease.
-With this in mind, traditional sandblasting should likely be left to outdoor spaces or those which are very well ventilated.
+With this in mind, traditional sandblasting should likely be left to outdoor spaces or those which are very well-ventilated.

-Dustless blasting works with the same methods of traditional sandblasting.
+Dustless blasting works the same way sandblasting does.
 However, water is mixed into the abrasive material and used in the high-pressure process.
 The water works to actively stop the spreading of dust and debris, hence the name "dustless blasting."
-Therefore, the main differences between dustless blasting and traditional sandblasting are that there is little to no debris left behind and further, the water works to cool the surface, thus warping or causing damage to the surfaces being treated is avoided.
+Therefore, the main difference between dustless blasting and sandblasting as we know it is that there is little to no debris left behind and further, the water acts to cool the surface, thus avoiding warping or damaging the surfaces being treated.

-Although there are similarities between traditional sandblasting and dustless blasting, dustless blasting has many advantages in comparison.
+Although there are similarities between conventional sandblasting and dustless blasting, dustless blasting has many advantages in comparison.
 As mentioned, this process incorporates water and this is generally mixed with recycled glass.
-Following impact, this material turns into natural sand, leaving for a much easier and less risky clean up than with traditional sandblasting.
+Following impact, this material turns into natural sand, leaving for a much easier and less risky cleanup than with the other type of sandblasting.

 When it comes to the disadvantages of dustless blasting, they are few and far between.
-It's important to bear in mind that some residue will be left behind and thus, clean up will be required.
-Although the process of removing stains and buildup is quick, you will need to allow the surface to sit idle for a 72-hour period.
+It's important to bear in mind that some residue will be left behind and thus, clean-up will be required.
+Although the process of removing stains and buildup is quick, you will need to allow the surface to sit idle for 72 hours.

 RenoQuotes.com can help you get quotes for your sandblasting project.
-If you submit your project to us, we’ll put you in contact with top-rated contractors.
+If you submit your project, we’ll put you in contact with top-rated contractors.
 Fill in the form on the homepage (it only takes a few minutes), and you will receive quotes from companies that are specialized in home renovations.